David Brody, MD, PhD

 Dr. Brody was born and raised in San Diego, California.
 He attended La Jolla High School, and completed undergraduate studies in Biological Sciences at Stanford University in 1992.
 His undergraduate research project involved computational modeling of parallel distributed neural networks in the laboratory of Dr. William Kristan at the University of California at San Diego.

 Research in Brody laboratory and collaborative group is focused on the development of novel therapeutic and diagnostic strategies for traumatic brain injury (TBI).
 TBI is a major cause of morbidity and mortality worldwide, a major risk factor for the development of Alzheimer's Disease, and the single leading cause of permanent disability in people under age 45 in the United States.
+The laboratory is funded by grants from the NIH, Department of Defense, Cure Alzheimer’s Fund, and National Football League.
+He was the recipient of the Washington University School of Medicine Distinguished Investigator Award in 2012.

 Dr. Brody received both MD and PhD degrees from the Johns Hopkins University in 2000 as part of the NIH Medical Scientist Training Program.
 His PhD thesis work on neuronal calcium channels and short-term synaptic plasticity was performed in the laboratory of Dr. David T. Yue, Department of Biomedical Engineering.
 He was the winner of the Hans Prohaska Young Investigator Award at Johns Hopkins in 2000.